 We are just past mid-August, the days are getting shorter and a little autumn crispness can be felt in the air in the early morning.
 At least, north of the Equator!
 This brings to mind your car’s equivalent of Seasonal Affective Disorder, your Tire Pressure Monitoring System or TPMS.

-If equipped, one of the two TPMS warning indicators shown above (or a text version – TPMS) will soon attempt to get your attention.
-(Drivers most commonly describe the lights as horseshoes with exclamation points or arrows in them but they are actually a “slice” of a tire.)
+If equipped, one of the two TPMS warning indicators shown above (or a text version – TPMS) will soon do its best to get your attention.
+(Drivers most commonly describe the images in the two lights above as horseshoes with exclamation points or arrows in them but they are actually a “slice” of a tire.)

 In truth, no air has actually been lost – it is simply that the existing air is no longer capable of filling the same space!
 In colder climates, you will likely be prompted to add air to your tires two or three times before the onset of spring.